Table of Contents

 React isn’t only for big apps

 Even small websites can benefit from React.
-You do not need a large-scale project to use it, as it works well for small interactive elements too.
+You do not need a large project to use it, as it works well for small interactive elements as well.

 React updates are smart, not magical

-React helps manage updates efficiently, but developers still need to plan state and data flow in the app to avoid issues such as unnecessary re-renders.
+React helps manage updates efficiently, but developers still need to plan state and data flow in the application to avoid issues such as unnecessary re-renders.

 Benefits of Using React in Web Development